 I did not send the roof but successfully made it to the top, both attempts.
-Even though I didn’t send the roof, I felt as though I’d accomplished something much greater.
-I finally figured out that I was feeling scared of trying the climb because I didn’t know anything about it.
-I’d never been on it before, and the grade seemed well above me.
-Looking up at the roof for the first time, there was so much doubt.
-It was impossible to see past that cloud of mystery.
+To me, just making it to the top of the climb felt like I’d accomplished something.
+Not letting fear keep me from trying is something I try to exercise but it doesn’t always work out so well (especially on roofs because ropes tend to get stuck.
+Also, roof cracks are hard.)
+But I’d finally figured out that I was feeling scared of trying because I didn’t know anything about it.
+I’d never been on it before and the grade was well above me.
+Looking up at it for the first time, there was so much doubt.
+It felt impossible to see past that cloud of mystery at first.

-Understanding that gave me some sort of power over the situation.
+But somehow, understanding that gave me some sort of power over the situation.
 I like to think of it as reverse intimidation.
-For me, if I start confronting my feelings of intimidation by recognizing them, they lose some of their influence.
+If I can confront my feelings of intimidation by recognizing them, they lose some of their influence.
 All of my fears exist because it’s new territory, but the more familiar it becomes, the less scary they seem.
-At least I can start admitting some of those fears and putting them out there.
+At least I can start admitting some of those fears by putting them out there.

 Cover photograph courtesy of Brandon Scott.